-You would be amazed at the amount of people who have tried to use a smartphone as a projector in their backyard.
-Yes, there are YouTube tutorials which show you how you can use a shoebox and magnifying glass to project smartphone images onto a wall, and whilst these are a great science experiment you can do with the kids, it simply won’t work in an outdoor environment.
+You would be amazed at the number of people who have tried to use a smartphone as a projector in their backyard.
+Yes, there are YouTube tutorials that show you how you can use a shoebox and magnifying glass to project smartphone images onto a wall, and whilst these are a great science experiment you can do with the kids, they simply won’t work in an outdoor environment.
 The image will be micro-small, pixelated, and blurred… and you don’t want that.

 54. Don’t Let Anyone Place Drinks Near Your Electrics

-It’s very tempting for guests to want to place their beer or soda glass on the projector table so make steps to reduce the changes of this happening to you.
-One tip I do is to place random items on the table around the projector (without restricting air flow) or media player so there’s no room or flat surface for drinks to be placed down.
-That still doesn’t put everyone off, but is a good start.
+It’s very tempting for guests to want to place their beer or soda glass on the projector table so take steps to reduce the chances of this happening to you.
+One tip I do is to place random items on the table around the projector (without restricting airflow) or media player so there’s no room or flat surface for drinks to be placed down.
+That still doesn’t put everyone off but is a good start.

 55. Keep the BBQ or Fire Away from the Projector

 Smoke and dust from a fire can play havoc with your projector.
 It’s not just about the interference this will cause to the image being projected, but it can also damage your expensive equipment.
 This brings me onto…

 56. Keep Your Outdoor Movie Projector Well Maintained and Clean